Debt management is an essential component of your business's fiscal stability.

 How Does A Debt Management Plan Work?

-A credit agency might thoroughly examine someone in debt's financial situation and help them devise a plan to reduce their debt over a set period through careful planning.
+A credit counseling organization might thoroughly examine someone in debt's financial situation and help them devise a plan to reduce their debt over a set period through careful planning.

 Methods include consolidating debt when possible to secure better interest rates